 Message from the CEO

-This document is based on our corporate principles and reaffirms the guidelines of conduct that we uphold to follow with all our stakeholders.
+Our company is on a cultural transformation journey to reaffirm its prominent position in the market.
 Therefore, it is important to reflect on our mission and our values, which define our path as a company and, consequently, our daily actions, in order for us all, as a group, achieve the same goal.

-We believe that everybody should perform their duties with the same attitude and diligence that they would employ in the conduct of their private affairs, and therefore putting into practice what we understand is right, just and honest.
+We believe that everybody should perform their duties with the same behavior and diligence that they would employ in the conduct of their private affairs.
+Therefore, practicing what we understand as right, fair, and honest.
 In this way, we ensure a healthy corporate environment for all of us, in a context of sustainable business for society.

-We are all responsible for the dissemination of ethics in Cielo and throughout its value chain and the promotion of good practices established in our Company through policies, norms and procedures that ensure trust in labor relations.
-This is how we will build a company capable of making a difference and contributing to the sustainable development of our country.
+All of us are responsible for disseminating ethics at Cielo and throughout its value chain.
+We are all responsible for promoting good practices established and consecrated in our Company through the policies, rules and procedures that ensure the trust in work relations.
+And that is how we daily build a company able of making a difference and helping our country’s sustainable development.

 Paulo Rogerio Caffarelli